zilliztech/zdoc/versioned_docs/version-byoc/tutorials/resource-planning/cu-types-explained.md

 ## Scenario breakdown{#scenario-breakdown}

-Suppose you are building an image recommendation application with a library of 10 million images.
+Suppose you are building an image recommendation application with a library of 8 million images.
 Each image in your library is represented by a 768-dimensional embedding vector.
 Your goal is to swiftly handle a QPS of 1,000 recommendation requests and deliver the top 100 image recommendations in under 30 milliseconds.

 To select the right CU for this requirement, follow these steps:

 1. **Evaluate Latency**: The Performance-optimized CU is the only type that meets the 30-millisecond latency requirement.

-1. **Assess Capacity**: A single Performance-optimized CU accommodates 1.2 million 768-dimensional vectors.
-To store all 10 million vectors, you would need at least nine CUs.
+1. **Assess Capacity**: A single Performance-optimized CU accommodates 2 million 768-dimensional vectors.
+To store all 8 million vectors, you would need at least 4 CUs.

 1. **Check Throughput**: With a `top-k` setting of 100, the Performance-optimized CU can achieve a QPS of 440.
 To sustain a consistent 1,000 QPS, you would need to triple the number of replicas.

 In conclusion, for this scenario, the Performance-optimized CU is your best bet.
-A configuration of three replicas, with each replica consisting of nine CUs, should serve you perfectly.
+A configuration of 3 replicas, with each replica consisting of 4 CUs, should serve you perfectly.

 ## Related topics{#related-topics}